What does our Board do?

 Judith, who is a former school inspector from North Petherton, has a passion for shaping local health services.
 Mother of two Judith spent 15 years working in the nuclear industry, and 18 years as an Ofsted inspector.
 Since retiring six years ago, she has become increasingly involved as a volunteer in the governance of local NHS services, and is a public governor representing West Somerset.
-Judith said: “I have volunteered with Healthwatch Somerset for the last three years because it’s a body that listens to people and their concerns about the NHS, and it is in a position to be able to lobby those who are able to make changes.
+Judith said: "I have volunteered with Healthwatch Somerset for many years because it’s a body that listens to people and their concerns about the NHS, and it is in a position to be able to lobby those who are able to make changes.
 I’m very aware of the problems facing the health service at the moment and supportive of the services, but equally I think the public’s voice should be taken into account when making decisions at a higher level.
 I hope my awareness, knowledge and understanding of primary and secondary health services will give a holistic view of healthcare in Somerset.
-I am excited by the prospect of being able to begin to shape an approach to the representation of views on health and social care in Somerset that will build on the excellent work done already.”
+I am excited by the prospect of being able to begin to shape an approach to the representation of views on health and social care in Somerset that will build on the excellent work done already."

 Former ambulanceman Bob, from Shepton Mallet, has had plenty of first-hand experience with local health and care, having worked as an ambulanceman for over 30-years in the county and looking after his wife Shirley as her main carer before she passed away in 2010.
 His daughter Michelle is also in long term care, after suffering a stroke several years ago.
 Bob said: "By talking and listening to people who have been ill – you get fantastic knowledge and feedback on health services, which we will all have to use at some stage in our lives."